jcserv/rivalslfg.com/frontend/README.md

 - [ ] Fix flicker on group page
 - [ ] Group table does not show until groups are loaded, should load in but with empty data.
+- [ ] After creating a group, the owner should not have to authenticate (sessions integration will probs solve this)